Heat-based circuits using quantum rectification: Results

-where $\ev{\bullet}_\text{ss}= \tr \left\{\bullet \hat{\rho}_\text{ss} \right\}$ is the steady state expectation value, and $\tr \{\bullet\}$ is the trace over the entire Hilbert space.
-This is the excitation current whereas the heat current is given by $\omega \mathcal{J}_{L(R)}$.
-We will focus on the limit $\Gamma \gg J$ where L and R are assumed to be in a thermal state due to the strong coupling to the baths.
-This is the Markovian limit, and the two harmonic oscillators can be traced away thus lowering the degrees of freedom that has to be simulated, for further details see \cite{breuer2002theory, PhysRevE.105.044141, poulsen2021quantum}.
-Unless otherwise stated, we use $\delta \omega_\alpha = 300J$, $J'=0.5J$, and $\Gamma = 10J$.
+where $\tau$ is much larger than the system relaxation time and $T_\mathrm{av}=1000J$; See Appendix \hyperref[app:validity]{B} for more information. $\mathcal{J}_{L(R)}$ is the excitation current whereas the heat current is given by $\omega \mathcal{J}_{L(R)}$.
+We will focus on the limit $\Gamma \gg J$ where L and R can be assumed to be in a thermal state due to the strong coupling to the baths.
+This is the Markovian limit for the two harmonic oscillators not to be confused with the original Markovian baths modeled through Eq.~\eqref{eq:Dissipators}.
+The two harmonic oscillators can be traced away thus lowering the degrees of freedom that has to be simulated, for further details see \cite{breuer2002theory,PhysRevE.105.044141,poulsen2021quantum}.
+We will rely on this approximation for the simulation of the system in Fig.~\ref{figure1}(c).
+Unless otherwise stated, we use $\delta \omega_\alpha = 300J$, $J'=0.5J$, and $\Gamma = 20J$.
 The simplest circuit of one diode is

 which has been studied in \cite{poulsen2022dark}.
 However, the functionality can be summarized in two parts.
 For $n_L > n_R$, excitations can propagate via transitions like